M1ckB/til/README.md

 - [Reorganize or Rebuild Index](T-SQL/reorganize-or-rebuild-index.md)
 - [Update Statistics](T-SQL/update-statistics.md)

+See also the list of resources that I have compiled: [Resources](T-SQL/Resources.md).

 ## About

 This idea about documenting your learning publicly is inspired by Josh Branchaud's personal [TIL repository](https://github.com/jbranchaud/til).